aws-amplify/docs/ios/storage.md

 ### Restrict Access

-Create an options object with the protected access level to retrict access for certain objects.
+Create an options object with the protected access level to restrict access for certain objects.

 ```swift
 let options = StorageDownloadDataRequest.Options(accessLevel: .protected)